ChanMunFai/DiffPriv/README.md

 ROC_numeric(df, synthpop_df, "disp", y=2)
 ```
 #### Specific Utility
+Specific utility evaluates the extent to which we can use our synthetic dataset to gain the same statistical inference as if we were using the original dataset.

 #### Disclosure Risk
+Disclosure risk evaluates the probability of disclosing confidential information about individuals in the dataset.

 ```bash
 key_var <- c("cyl", "gear")
 target_var <- c("wt", "carb")